jupyterhub/zero-to-jupyterhub-k8s/doc/source/setup-helm.rst

       kubectl --namespace kube-system create serviceaccount tiller

+   **If you're on Azure AKS, you should now skip directly to step 3.**

 2. Give the ``ServiceAccount`` `RBAC
    <https://kubernetes.io/docs/admin/authorization/rbac/>`_ full permissions to
    manage the cluser.

    While most clusters have RBAC enabled and you need this line, you **must** skip this step if your kubernetes cluster does not have RBAC enabled (for example, if you are using Azure AKS).